vmware-tanzu/tanzu-dev-portal/content/practices/event-storming-process-modelling/index.md

 image: "default-cover.png"
 lastmod: "2021-05-21"
 why:
-- Process Modelling can model complex processes that require discussions between engineers and SMEs and help generate a backlog of work
-- Process modelling can be a quick way to visualize an algorithmic flow or pipeline for use in architectural diagrams and other modelling tools
-- Process Modelling can help compare/hypothesise processes to validate proposed solutions
+- To break down and model business processes, aligning balanced teams with stakeholders and SMEs on business practice.
+- To identify user interaction within a process and identify where user journeys are required.
+- To align with a common and understandable language.
+- To build a feature oriented context for future development.
+- To draft, communicate and validate lean product assumption, of how the process should behave, with stakeholders and SMEs.
+- To identify a thin slice and first iteration with prioritize lean assumptions.
+- To create an algorithmic model of a business processes.
+- To break down large problem spaces into smaller more manageable problems.
+- To identify where existing solutions exist to support the process.
+- To compare process changes to validate hypothesise and solutions.
+- To identify future road-map priorities.
 when:
-- When discovering a high level business process and any tools used to support it.
-- When discovering a pipeline or workflow and any tools used to support them
+- You have identified a specific process from and Event Storming exercise.
+- You have identified a need to crete new software or re-write legacy software.
+- You need to break down monolithic systems
-- When validating process changes that might help solve a problem
+- You are validating process changes that might help solve a problem
+- You need to capture more information to identify more detailed requirements
 what:
-- "Large wall or digital collaboration space like [Miro](https://miro.com/)"
+- Large wall or digital collaboration space like [Miro](https://miro.com/).
 - Sticky notes of 5+ different colors.
-When using this in conjunction with other flavours of Event Storming and/or BORIS + SNAP keep consistency in colors
+When using this in conjunction with other flavours of Event Storming and/or BORIS + SNAP keep consistency in colors.
-- Sharpies
+- Sharpies.

 ---
 ## How to Use this Method
 ### Event Storming Background
-`Event Storming` is a workshop where created by `Alberto Brandolini`, which aims to discover a set of domain events, each represented as a colored sticky (usually orange) and ordered along a timeline.
-The fundamentals of this practice are already been described in the `Tanzu Developer Center` [here](/practices/event-storming) and in `Alberto Brandolini`'s book [Introducing Event Storming](https://leanpub.com/introducing_eventstorming).
+`Event Storming` is a workshop created by `Alberto Brandolini`, which aims to discover a set of domain events, each represented as a colored sticky (usually orange) and ordered along a timeline.
+The fundamentals of this practice are already described in the `Tanzu Developer Center` [here](/practices/event-storming) and in `Alberto Brandolini`'s book [Introducing Event Storming](https://leanpub.com/introducing_eventstorming).

 The book also describes Event Storming in 3 different exercises:
 - Bigger Picture